28 November 2009

 Balls in ginger sweet soup - warm the stomach

-Ah Balling with red bean fillings - my favorite
+Ah Balling with red bean fillings

 Ah balling with yam fillings